 2018 was a big year for Google Camera mods. defcomg released a fix for the 3/3t front camera which allowed advanced features like HDR and lens blur to be used and later on Arnova8G2 managed to make his versions work on some OnePlus phones without any kind of fix.
 Tolyan009 released his first versions compatible with the OP3/3T and other modders where working on their phones.
 Some introduced new controls, like miniuser123 and his denoise menu while modders like cstark supported phones from less popular brands.
 I even had a Russian guy (Oleg) making translations from Russian to English!

-In mid-2018 users started moving from the 3/3T to other phones, resulting in less testing and more issues, but Arnova8G2 and Tolyan009 where able to release good versions still.
-To help with this, in December we send Arnova8G2 a 3T so he could fix problems quicker.
+In mid-2018 users started moving from the 3/3T to other phones, resulting in less testing and more issues, but Arnova8G2 and Tolyan009 where able to release good versions.
+Since this is only going to get worse, in December we send Arnova8G2 a 3T so he could fix problems quicker.

 I've noticed a shift from OnePlus to Xiaomi since 2017.
 Back then almost every visitor had a OnePlus phone, but now Xiaomi leads the top 5.
 I think the price increases and camera related bugs are moving people that like to tinker with their phones away from OnePlus products.
 For regular users, maybe image quality has improved enough for their needs.

 And this is how I got involved with the Google Camera port.
-I really enjoyed being part of the group of users that tested, reported bugs, and tried to improve Google Camera.
-I think this and working closing together with some of the modders, is the reason why we managed to have a good port while other communities struggled a lot.
+I really enjoyed being part of that group of users that tested, reported bugs, and tried to improve Google Camera.
+This, and working closely with some of the devs, is why we managed to have a good port while other communities struggled a lot.

 To receive update alerts when a new file is available, follow/subscribe on: telegram, rss feed, twitter, mastedon.